 The vest is from an Onion pattern, #6013, it has a dart on each front piece, and I really like the fit of it, though it is quite simple.
 I made a size small, based on measurements, and it is just right, but it couldn’t be any smaller for me (normally I’m a size M in Onion patterns).
 I used a quilted fabric, and the pattern is easy peasy, so it didn’t take me long – also I love wearing vests, so this is a welcome addition to my wardrobe.
 Oh, and I left out the tie in front – like the look better without.

 The pouch for my iPod Touch has been planned for a while, but I wasn’t sure which style I wanted to go with.
-I have been looking at (and drooling over) these beautiful pouches by KapomCraft on Flickr – she has an Etsy-store as well, so if you’re not into sewing, you could go there.
+I have been looking at (and drooling over) the beautiful pouches by KapomCraft on Flickr.
 I wanted to make something in a similar style, but wasn’t sure if I could do it without a tutorial or something to go by.
 So I went back to the same tute I used for Ronja’s Nintendo DS pouch, using new measurements, and adding a pocket in the front.
 I used the same fabric as I did for the vest – it’s already padded, so I didn’t need to use any interfacing or similar.
 Otherwise I would have.

 Everything came together almost right – except when I was done it was just 3 mm too small in the width, so I turned the wrong side back out, undid the seam, and made a new one adding 1.5 mm on each side.
 Now it’s just right – nice and snug.